ExpEvolWormLab/Paree_map/genotype/raw/README.txt

 # The rec-1 RIAIL were genotyped by combining a 2b-Rad seq and a Massaray (MALDI-TOF) genotyping (see
  Genetics article for details: https://doi.org/10.1101/2023.07.18.549456)

-The raw 2b-Rad sequence and parental sequences (.fq.gz) can be found on NCBI (PRJNA1037511 and PRJNA1040005, respectively).
+The raw 2b-Rad sequence and WGS parental sequences (.fq.gz) can be found on NCBI (PRJNA1037511 and PRJNA1040005, respectively).

 This directory contains: